Skip to main content

 EfficientNet_Det

-EfficientNet_Det is an detection algorithm that takes images as input and utilizes BPU for algorithm inference.
-It publishes algorithm messages containing object categories and detection boxes.
+The EfficientNet_Det object detection algorithm example takes images as input, performs inference on the BPU, and publishes algorithm messages containing detected object classes and bounding boxes.

-EfficientNet_Det is an Onnx model and trained using the COCO dataset.
-It supports 80 types of object detection, including humans, animals, fruits, and vehicles.
+EfficientNet_Det is an ONNX model obtained from (https://github.com/HorizonRobotics-Platform/ModelZoo/tree/master/EfficientDet), trained on the COCO dataset.
+It supports detecting 80 object categories, including people, animals, fruits, vehicles, and more.

 Code repository: (https://github.com/D-Robotics/hobot_dnn)

-Applications: EfficientNet_Det can be used for tasks such as vehicle detection and is mainly applied in the fields of autonomous driving and smart home.
+Application scenarios: EfficientNet_Det can be used for vehicle detection and similar tasks, primarily applied in autonomous driving, smart homes, and related fields.

 Supported Platforms